dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 1. Change the code within the main() function.
 1. Add the updateTime() function.

-The main() function sets a timer using a repeating Timer object.
+The main() function sets a timer using a periodic Timer object.
 The timer calls the updateTime() function every second.
 The updateTime() function is similar to the main() function in the previous version;